gurudath/component-management/README.md

 component-management
 ====================

-warious aspects of the components of websitw
+Various aspects of the components of website.